 Automotive engineering: industry sector overview

 The automotive sector encompasses both design and manufacturing.
 It is a global industry, in which the UK is a key player – it is the second largest producer of luxury vehicles, behind Germany.
-Companies must deliver customer expectations of the brand in question, including aesthetics, smell and feel as well as technical performance, and know how these are changing around the world.
+Companies must deliver on customer expectations of the brand in question, including aesthetics, smell and feel as well as technical performance, and know how these are changing around the world.
 They must also comply with different countries’ regulatory requirements, such as those concerning safety and CO2 emissions.

 Employers in the UK include suppliers, such as GKN, Bosch and ZF, and automotive companies, such as Jaguar Land Rover, Aston Martin, Honda, Toyota, Nissan, Bentley and BMW.
 Of these, some conduct both design and manufacturing work here, while others manufacture in the UK but have their main engineering function overseas.